strmlineapp-ux/agileflow/src/docs/user-manual.md

 This is the central control panel for configuring the application itself.
 It does not have a page header.
 - **Admin Management**: Manage system administrators by dragging and dropping users between the "Admins" and "Users" lists.
 Granting or revoking admin status requires a 2-Factor Authentication code for security.
 For safety, the system prevents you from removing the last system administrator.
 The "Search users" input is automatically focused for convenience.
 - **Pages**: Configure the application's navigation.
 Create new pages, define their URL path, and control who has access to them (by user or team).
 You can intuitively reorder pages by dragging and dropping them in the grid.
 Key system pages are pinned and cannot be moved.
 You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
 The search box is automatically focused when you switch to this tab.
 - **Tabs**: Manage the reusable content blocks (tabs) in a simple list view.
+The order of this list can be changed via drag-and-drop and affects the order in which tabs appear in popovers, like the "Manage Tabs" control on the Pages screen.
 The search bar is automatically focused when you switch to this tab.

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)
 This is the central hub for global application settings.